Wellness Patch Side Effects: Understanding Risks and Ensuring Safety

 Frequently Asked Questions

-Are SLAPON patches safer than prescription medications?
+Are SLAPON patches medicines?

 What should I do if I experience skin irritation?